JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2020-04-25-jetpack-compose-withconstraints.md

 }
 ```

+> The `Layout` class constructor provides a `MeasureBlock` lambda in the end that gives access to a list of measurables, the constraints and layout direction during the measure phase.

 Creating your custom `Layout` is handy when you have more complex components to encode in your ui that cannot be coded using any of the compose ui available ones.

 So then, when are we supposed to make use of `WithContraints` then? 🤔